Frequently Asked Questions

 CKD=chronic kidney disease; DBP=diastolic blood pressure; SBP=systolic blood pressure; T2D=type 2 diabetes.

-For more information, visit the Clinical trial data section of this website.
+For more information, visit the Trial Design section of this website.

-ADA=American Diabetes Association®; CKD=chronic kidney disease; CV=cardiovascular; KDIGO=Kidney Disease: Improving Global Outcomes; SGLT2=sodium-glucose cotransporter 2.
+ADA=American Diabetes Association; CKD=chronic kidney disease; CV=cardiovascular; KDIGO=Kidney Disease: Improving Global Outcomes; SGLT2=sodium-glucose cotransporter 2; T2D=type 2 diabetes.

 KERENDIA has been added to several key kidney disease and diabetes guidelines.
 View guidelines.